HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

     4. Verify that the Credential Vault with the Vault slot Name  ```ai.auth``` is configured using the AI content provider's API key by going to **Administration > Security > Credential Vault > Manage System Vault Slot**.

         ![](../wcm_env/_img/AI_Provider_APIKey_Vault.png)

-!!! note
-    If any of the above configurations are not added via config engine task, configuration must be done manually.

 ## Config Engine Task for disabling Content AI analysis

 To disable content AI analysis: